Aliisza/Alii.ash/README.md

 `alii coffee ascend cs smoke` Same as if you ran "cloop".
 Script allows you to run individual tasks at a time, or group them together with multiple arguments.

-`alii post` Post runs only lunch and smoke.
+`alii crash` Post runs only lunch and smoke.
 Used in cases where the grey you run crashes midway thru.
 Allows you to pickup the post run farming with a single arg.

 ## Script Dependancies: